“In today’s academic publishing circus, ‘service’ and ‘free contributions’ are just sleazy terms for fleecing scholars in the name of altruism.”

 More critically, dialogue should not be a tool for shutting down others, but rather a mechanism for intellectual exchange, even when challenging.
 Dismissing others or resorting to self-righteousness within echo chambers only deepens the division in contemporary societies, contributing to what I can only describe as fascistic tendencies within digital communities.
 Instead, true dialogue can help foster renewed understanding of ourselves, our projects, and our interlocutors.
 The nature of these exchanges parallels the fragmentation of society itself.

-The early twentieth century saw foundational concepts like society, citizenship, and solidarity eroded, and we are still grappling with the consequences.
+The last part of the twentieth century saw foundational concepts like society, citizenship, and solidarity eroded, and we are still grappling with the consequences.
 Academia and the nonprofit publishing sector have fallen into a consumeristic model, exploiting knowledge for career advancement rather than fostering intellectual development.
 This dynamic is worsened by digital frameworks that offload labor onto many while concentrating revenues among the few—a parasitic system reminiscent of Kafka’s The Castle.
 We are trapped, dutifully performing bureaucratic tasks with delusions of improvement, all the while obscuring the true nature of contemporary humanity and the role of knowledge within it.

 Knowledge, now a twenty-first-century commodity, has been degraded, reduced to a mere transaction rather than a valued asset.
 Both the sellers and buyers of this commodified knowledge are complicit, bringing to mind the Oscar Wilde adage: “They know the price of everything and the value of nothing.”
 [11]